 In circumstances requiring duties to be mainly or predominately performed outside New Zealand, in a country or area that necessitates age discrimination, then this is lawful.
 In the same vein, there is a prescribed exception to ships and crews.
 If the employee was employed outside of New Zealand then the Act does not apply to that situation.

 Matters involving national security are also treated differently in that it is lawful to require an employee to be older than 20 years.

 Retirement benefits are an exception to the law also.

-Although age discrimination cases are relatively rare in New Zealand, and claims are infrequently successful, the legal position is clear.
+Although age discrimination cases are relatively rare in New Zealand, the legal position is clear.

-In Anderson v Fullers Group Limited NZERA Auckland 397, Fullers made the employee, Mr Anderson, redundant.
-Mr Anderson raised a claim in the Authority alleging that he was not considered for a redeployment opportunity as he was too old.
-Mr Anderson alleged that this amounted to unlawful discrimination.
+In Andersen v Fullers Group Limited NZERA Auckland 397, Fullers made the employee, Mr Andersen, redundant.
+Mr Andersen raised a claim in the Authority alleging that he was not considered for a redeployment opportunity as he was too old.
+Mr Andersen alleged that this amounted to unlawful discrimination.

 The Authority, in deciding the matter, stated that the legal position is clear; age is a prohibited ground of discrimination in terms of the Employment Relations Act 2000 and the Act.
 Further, whether age discrimination has occurred or not is a factual matter and the burden of proof lies with the claimant – in this case, Mr Andersen.
 The Authority Member went on to say that in order for the discrimination to be unlawful, the employee’s age must directly or indirectly be causative of the employer’s actions.
 It is not sufficient for age just to be taken into account, it must be the cause.
 In this matter, the employee’s age was a factor but it was not the cause of the decision.
 As such, the claim was not successful.